How green should a course be in times of drought?

 "This tool is not completely available to the public as of yet," said Erusha.
 "This summer, we have been field testing it with 39 different golf courses across the U.S to build up the content in the data base.

-"The idea behind the tool is to be able to look at how golfers are utilizing the course and then balance that with how the golf course is being maintained."
+"The idea behind the tool is to be able to look at how golfers are utilising the course and then balance that with how the golf course is being maintained."

 GOLFERS FITTED WITH TRACKERS